jobial-io/scase/README.md

 ### Cats Effect

-Although **Scase** is internally built on Cats Effect, it is implemented using the "tagless final" pattern which makes the API agnostic to the effect type chosen by the application developer.
+**Scase** is built around the "tagless final" pattern throughout using Cats type classes, which makes the API as well as the internal implementation agnostic to the effect type chosen by the application developer.
-Of course, it supports the effect types provided by Cats Effect itself (IO, for example).
+It supports the effect types provided by Cats Effect (IO) as well as ZIO out of the box.
+Other effect types can easily be plugged into the library as long as they support the minimum requirements (usually a Concurrent and a Timer have to be available for the effect).

 ### ZIO